Friday, May 7, 2021

 False Memories and Psychology

-A distorted memory may also be called a false memory.
-Distorted memories involve errors such as incorrect details, facts, events.
+distorted memory may also be called a false memory.
+Distorted memories involve errors such as incorrect details, facts, or events.

-Researchers have documented this phenomenon by introducing false memories and later testing for recall of the implanted memories.
+Researchers have documented the existence of false memories by presenting participants with a false memory and later testing for recall of the implanted memory.

 Please check out my website www.suttong.com